 {265}

 Mr. Rochat knows as well as I do, that the use of the participle, instead of the past tense, makes no difference.
 Hence, in the only passage where the choice of elders is mentioned, the word shews us that the church did not choose herself, but that it was the apostles who chose for the church.
 The only epistles which speak of the qualification of elders and of deacons are addressed, not to churches, but to persons who in a special way represented the apostles.
 These two circumstances are more than extraordinary, if the rule of the word was that the churches were to choose their elders.
-Add to this that Titus had been sent to a great distance in order to establish them, as the apostle had commanded him to do&#8212;him, I say, and not the churches which existed in these localities.| Mr. Rochat says that I make a distinction unknown to everybody between elders and pastors.
+Add to this that Titus had been sent to a great distance in order to establish them, as the apostle had commanded him to do -- him, I say, and not the churches which existed in these localities¦.
+Mr. Rochat says that I make a distinction unknown to everybody between elders and pastors.
 All I can reply to that is, that it is astonishing how grave and learned men can remain so entirely shut up in their own ideas.
-Nearly the better half of the Reformed Church has made this distinction; all the Presbyterians make it; and our brother has only to make a short excursion in the Canton de Neufchatel, and he will find in each parish Mr.&#8212;&#8212;, elder, who is not the pastor at all.| Farel, Knox, the reformers in France, etc., were not men to be despised in their generation.
+Nearly the better half of the Reformed Church has made this distinction; all the Presbyterians make it; and our brother has only to make a short excursion in the Canton de Neufchatel, and he will find in each parish Mr. -- , elder, who is not the pastor at all¦.
+Farel, Knox, the reformers in France, etc., were not men to be despised in their generation.
 By the way, does my memory fail me, when I say that Farel was never ordained?
-It is certain that at Geneva a poor artisan had begun to distribute the Lord&#8217;s supper, and was banished for it.
+It is certain that at Geneva a poor artisan had begun to distribute the Lord's supper, and was banished for it.
 Faith is worth many ordinations of men.
-On the other hand, I do not quote these facts as authority to rest upon, but solely in reply to our brother, who says (p.
-51), that he has thought, until now, that everybody was agreed in thinking that these two charges were the same.
+On the other hand, I do not quote these facts as authority to rest upon, but solely in reply to our brother, who says (page 51), that he has thought, until now, that everybody was agreed in thinking that these two charges were the same.
 For my part, the Bible suffices me.

 Mr. Rochat has only referred to a part of the passages in Exodus and Deuteronomy.
 Although they are not very important with respect to this subject, I will say that in @Exodus 18, it is Jethro who proposes the thing to Moses, and that it is Moses who chooses.
 From what is said in @Deuteronomy 1: 13, it is Moses who proposes the thing to the people,

-| If Mr. Rochat wishes to find examples and arguments on this point, he may consult &#8220;Poli Synopsis Crit,&#8221; on this passage.
+¦If Mr. Rochat wishes to find examples and arguments on this point, he may consult "Poli Synopsis Crit," on this passage.

-| See also the &#8220;Confession of Faith of the Reformed Church of France,&#8221; Article 29, etc.; &#8220;Confession of Faith of the Churches of Switzerland,&#8221; chapter 18.
+¦See also the "Confession of Faith of the Reformed Church of France," Article 29, etc.; "Confession of Faith of the Churches of Switzerland," chapter 18.

 {266}